arista-netdevops-community/atd-avd/DEMO.md

   ansible-playbook playbooks/atd-fabric-provision.yml
   ```

-  > Once more, in CVP, create a change control and execute all tasks.
+  > Once more, create a change control in CVP and execute all tasks.

 ## 7. Filter VLANs deployed on the fabric